CemKaya1/DSA210-TermProject/README.md

 ##  Example Analysis & What I Expect to Find
 As an example, I might create a scatter plot to see if cars with more mileage are always cheaper.
-I expect to find that cars with fewer kilometers and no accidents are worth more, but some brands might keep their value better than others.
+**"The price sensitivity to mileage changes across different car brands, with luxury and performance brands showing lower decrease per kilometer compared to economy brands."**

 ## Possible Future Improvements
 - Collecting data from more websites to get better results